 Price Elasticity of Supply – Background

-We know that there is a change in the quantity supplied of a commodity, due to a change in its price.
-However, the extent of change , that would take place in the quantity supplied, due a given change in the price of the commodity , is determined by the price elasticity of supply of that commodity.
+As a Supplier of Commodity, one would like to supply a particular quantity when the price are high.
+However, if there is a fall in the price, the supplier would like to sell a different quantity.
+In other words, there is a change in the quantity supplied of a commodity (increase or decrease), due to a change in its price (increase or decrease in price).
+The extent of change in the quantity supplied of a commodity , due a given change in the price of the commodity , is determined by the Price elasticity of supply of that commodity.

 Price Elasticity of Supply

 The concept of price elasticity of supply points out the reaction of the Sellers , to a particular change in the price of the commodity.
 It explains the quantitative changes in the supply of a commodity, due to a given change in the price of the commodity.

 Price elasticity of supply refers to the degree of responsiveness of the supply of a commodity , with reference to change in the price of the commodity.

 Price elasticity of supply can be measured through the following methods : –